spm2020spring/TeamCollaborationTutorial/team.rst

 I want other people see my changes and incorporate my changes (if they are satisfactory).

-Initialize a Pull Request using the web interfact on Github.
+Initialize a Pull Request using the web interface on Github.

 Another developer could work on a german-castle and pushes his german-castle to the central repo in a similar way.